Living in Dorset

 Shelters are located at the old railway station sites at Trewalla, Kamona and Tulendeena.

-Camping is available at: Scottsdale - Northeast Park
+Camping is available at: Scottsdale - Northeast Park and Legerwood Park, Legerwood.

 The trail is maintained by the Scottsdale Rotary Club.
 If you come across something needing attention on the trail please let them know.
 Call Shane on 0409 527 228.